opendata-swiss/ogd-handbook-site/MAINTENANCE.md

 No particular data protection mechanisms are necessary in this project, as none of the content has personal information.
 Protection of user account data for content editing is handled by GitHub, with more information on the mechanisms in place available at https://help.github.com/articles/about-github-s-use-of-your-data/

 No security reviews have been done of the code base, however the site generator project dependencies are being validated for security issues using automatic vulnerability alerts.
 There is no mechanism in place for ensuring the safety of contributed content, this is done through a manual review of every change to the content.
 It would be reasonable to augment this with automatic checks of the resulting frontend site in the future.

+The public website is secured using SSL and a Let's Encrypt certificate automatically renewed by the Plesk console.